JohnnyHoaang/Instacat/README.md

 - Can add post with an image and a caption to the database through a POST route
 - Navigate several cat posts on a home page
 - Can "like" a post
+- All cats can be seen on the main page
+- Can click on the cat images and see all the information about that particular cat
+- With the first click, the number of likes increases and with the next click, it returns to the first number

 ## Installation